Modi's BJP wins big in India's largest state election | Politics

 Modi's BJP wins big in India's largest state election

-Final results are expected to be out in a few hours but unlikely to change much.
+Final results were expected to be out in a few hours but were unlikely to change much.
 Party workers in the state staged impromptu rallies to celebrate and smeared each other in the BJP's saffron colours.
-"The BJP will form a government in Uttar Pradesh with a thumping majority," said party spokesperson Gaurav Bhatia.
-"The people of the state have rejected the opposition that was building a castle in the air."
+Modi said that some political experts had said the results of polls in five states in 2017 decided the results of the general election in 2019, which the BJP won with a sweeping majority.

+"I believe this time also they will say that the results of 2022 have decided the results of 2024," he said.
+Uttar Pradesh is home to about a fifth of India's 1.35 billion people and sends the most legislators to parliament of any state.

 The BJP has long predicted it would retain the state because of policies such as free staples for the poor during the pandemic, a crackdown on crime, and its popularity among the Hindu majority reinforced by the construction of a temple on the site of a razed mosque.
 KEY TO MAJORITY

-In elections in four smaller states over the past month, the Aam Aadmi Party (AAP) that governs the national capital territory of Delhi won a landslide victory in Punjab, while the BJP looked set to retain control of Manipur, Goa and Uttarakhand.
+In elections in four smaller states over the past month, the Aam Aadmi Party (AAP), which governs the national capital territory of Delhi, won a landslide victory in Punjab.
+The BJP retained control of Uttarakhand, and looked set to form governments in Goa and Manipur.
 The AAP, whose name means "common man" in Hindi, emerged in 2012 out of an anti-corruption movement.
 Party leaders said they were ready to take on Modi nationally.

 It has long been assumed in Indian politics that without winning Uttar Pradesh and the neighbouring state of Bihar, no party or coalition has much hope of securing a majority in parliament.
 The BJP has been in power in both.
 For decades, Uttar Pradesh was a stronghold of the main opposition Congress party, but it has been unable to stem a slide in its popularity over recent years.